-- Continue to inventory biotic and abiotic resources in the National Lakeshore and assess their status and trends. - Continue long-term systematic monitoring of resources and processes to detect natural and human-caused trends, document changes in species or communities, evaluate the effectiveness of management plans and restoration projects, and mitigate impacts where possible. - Continue research that furthers understanding of the geology, sand, wind, and water processes that underlie the dune system. - Implement and keep current a cooperative wildland fire management plan that maintains conditions within the natural range as much as possible. - Inventory human-made structures and modifications, and remove those that do not contribute to the purposes or
+- Continue to inventory biotic and abiotic resources in the National Lakeshore and assess their status and trends. - Continue long-term systematic monitoring of resources and processes to detect natural and human-caused trends, document changes in species or communities, evaluate the effectiveness of management plans and restoration projects, and mitigate impacts where possible. - Continue research that furthers understanding of the geology, sand, wind, and water processes that underlie the dune system. - Implement and keep current a cooperative wildland fire management plan that

-- management of the park or are judged to be unsafe provided they have been determined not to have cultural significance. - Provide information to adjacent homeowners and private landowners on natural processes, wildlife, critical habitats, and threats to resources. - Conserve and restore habitats for threatened and endangered species and species of special concern (e.g., piping plover, Pitcher's thistle, and Michigan monkey flower). - In conjunction with other NPS offices, continue to expand the park's data management systems for analyzing, modeling, predicting, and testing trends in resource conditions. - Continue to regularly update the park's resource stewardship strategy. - Apply mitigation techniques to minimize impacts of construction and other activities on park resources. - Continue to educate staff, visitors, and the public about the significance of natural resources and major threats to these resources.
+- includes interagency participation to maintain conditions within the natural range as much as possible. - Work in consultation with American Indian tribes to identify, evaluate, and determine appropriate treatment for natural resources used by American Indians throughout the National Lakeshore. - Inventory human-made structures and modifications, and remove those that do not contribute to the purposes or management of the park or are judged to be unsafe provided they have been determined not to have cultural significance. - Provide information to adjacent homeowners and private landowners on natural processes, wildlife, critical habitats, and threats to resources. - Conserve and restore habitats for threatened and endangered species and species of special concern (e.g., piping plover, Pitcher's thistle, and Michigan monkey flower). - In conjunction with other NPS offices, continue to expand the park's data management systems for analyzing, modeling, predicting, and testing trends in resource conditions. - Continue to regularly update the park's resource stewardship strategy. - Apply mitigation techniques to minimize impacts of construction and other activities on park resources. - Continue to educate staff, visitors, and the public about the significance of natural resources and major threats to these resources.